spreadshirt/backstage-plugin-s3/plugins/s3-viewer-backend/README.md

   const { router } = await builder.build();
 ```

 Both `config` and `radosgw-admin` have the same parameters.
+The `iam-role` have also the same parameters except the credentials.
 They are all explained below:

 `platforms`